 The combination of all these symptoms leads to the fact that in the future such people begin to abuse alcohol, drugs, or even commit suicide.

-In order to get rid of depression, you need the help of a psychiatrist or psychotherapist. who may prescribe tranquilizers or sedatives.
-The support of relatives and friends also plays a big role in this case.
+In order to get rid of depression, you need the help of a psychiatrist or psychotherapist who may prescribe tranquilizers or sedatives.
+Also, the support of loved ones and relatives plays a big role in this case.

 Vegetovascular dystonia

-People with vegetovascular dystonia need to harden, strengthen blood vessels and lead a proper lifestyle.
+People with vegetative-vascular dystonia need to harden themselves, strengthen blood vessels and lead a healthy lifestyle.

-Simply put, the brain, for some, often unidentified reasons, is not able to properly control the organs.
-It is almost impossible to get rid of such a problem with the help of drugs.
+Simply put, the brain, for some, often unknown reasons, is unable to properly control its organs.
+It is almost impossible to get rid of such a problem with the help of medications.
 But at the same time, there is a way out.
-Breathing techniques, massages, swimming, limited physical activity give good results.
+Breathing techniques, massages, swimming, and limited physical activity give good results.

 Iron-deficiency anemia

-Hemoglobin is the component of red blood cells responsible for transporting oxygen.
-This is a complex iron-containing protein that is able to reversibly bind to oxygen and transport it to tissue cells.
+Hemoglobin is a component of red blood cells responsible for transporting oxygen.
+This is a complex iron-containing protein that is capable of reversibly binding to oxygen and transporting it into tissue cells.

-With a lack of iron, a disease such as iron deficiency anemia occurs.
+When there is a lack of iron, a disease called iron deficiency anemia occurs.

-At the same time, the level of hemoglobin is below normal, the person experiences a constant feeling of fatigue, drowsiness, dizziness.
+In this case, the hemoglobin level is below normal, the person experiences a constant feeling of fatigue, drowsiness, and dizziness.
 This condition often occurs in pregnant women.

-For that to replenish the level of iron in the body, you need to eat right, eat red meat, offal, buckwheat porridge and vegetables.
-It is also necessary to pay special attention to cooking, not to overcook the dishes.
+For that To replenish iron levels in the body, you need to eat right, eat red meat, offal, buckwheat porridge and vegetables.
+It is also necessary to pay special attention to food preparation and not to overcook dishes.

 Diabetes

-Diabetes mellitus is an endocrine disease characterized by an increase in blood sugar levels resulting from inadequate production of insulin by the pancreas.
+Diabetes mellitus is an endocrine disease characterized by elevated blood sugar levels resulting from insufficient production of insulin by the pancreas.

-Diabetes is accompanied by symptoms such as drowsiness, constant fatigue, dry mouth, constant hunger, muscle weakness and severe itching of the skin.
-At the same time, the disease is fraught with a mass of additional complications, disorders in the work of the cardiovascular system and organs of vision.
+Diabetes is accompanied by symptoms such as drowsiness, a feeling of constant fatigue, dry mouth, a constant feeling of hunger, muscle weakness and severe itching of the skin.
+At the same time, the disease is fraught with a host of additional complications, disturbances in the functioning of the cardiovascular system and visual organs.

-High blood sugar levels can be detected by doing a blood test.
-To do this, you need to donate blood from a finger on an empty stomach and quickly determine the amount of sugar using a test strip and a glucometer.
+High blood sugar levels can be detected by performing a blood test.
+To do this, you need to take blood from your finger on an empty stomach and quickly determine the amount of sugar using a test strip and glucometer.

 Endocrine disruptions

-If you are worried about the constant feeling of fatigue and drowsiness, but there are no chronic diseases, and the rest is long enough, then you must first contact an endocrinologist.
+If you are worried about a constant feeling of fatigue and drowsiness, but there are no chronic diseases, and the rest is long enough, then you should first contact an endocrinologist.

 Various tumors of the thyroid gland can also occur, which interfere with its normal functioning.
-If you suspect a malfunction of the thyroid gland, the doctor may prescribe an ultrasound examination and analysis for hormones.
+If a malfunction of the thyroid gland is suspected, the doctor may prescribe an ultrasound examination and hormone analysis.

-In the future, the work of the thyroid gland is corrected by taking hormonal drugs. such as L-thyroxine.
-If the cause of poor health is an inflammatory process, then corticosteroids in the form of Prednisolone may be prescribed.
+In the future, the functioning of the thyroid gland is corrected by taking hormonal medications., such as L-thyroxine.
+If the cause of poor health is an inflammatory process, then corticosteroids in the form of Prednisolone can be prescribed.

 Chronic fatigue syndrome, symptoms and treatment

 Chronic fatigue syndrome is a relatively new disease that mainly affects residents of megacities.
-It can be provoked by chronic diseases, great emotional and mental stress, in which there is practically no time left for physical exercises and walks, viral diseases or prolonged depression.
-Also, regular stressful situations can become the cause of the development of this syndrome.
+It can be triggered by chronic illnesses, heavy emotional and mental stress, which leaves virtually no time for exercise and walking, viral diseases or prolonged depression.
+Regular stressful situations can also cause the development of this syndrome.

 A person with chronic fatigue syndrome, in addition to constant drowsiness and a feeling of fatigue, may experience attacks of aggression that occur without specific motives, sleep disturbances, and memory problems.
-A person wakes up in the morning not rested and immediately feels overwhelmed and tired.
+A person wakes up in the morning unrested and immediately feels overwhelmed and tired.

-In this case, you should consult a doctor and establish the causes of chronic fatigue syndrome.
-If chronic diseases become the cause, then it is necessary to immediately begin their treatment.
+In this case, you should consult a doctor and determine the causes of chronic fatigue syndrome.
+If the cause is chronic diseases, then it is necessary to immediately begin their treatment.

-In other situations, coping with chronic fatigue syndrome will help:
+In other situations, they will help cope with chronic fatigue syndrome:

-• Right lifestyle.
-A special role in this case is played by the normalization of sleep.
-Healthy sleep should last at least 7 hours, while you need to go to bed no later than 22-00;
+• Right way of life.
+Normalization of sleep plays a special role in this case.
+Healthy sleep should last at least 7 hours, and you need to go to bed no later than 22-00;

 • Physical exercise.
-It must be remembered that people who spend a long time at the computer need to go to the gym or walk in the fresh air for a long time.
+It is necessary to remember that people who spend a long time at the computer need to go to the gym or walk in the fresh air for a long time.
 Well, for those who have to spend a long time on their feet, massage or swimming will help;

-• Nutrition normalization.
-In order for a sufficient amount of vitamins and microelements to enter the body, it is necessary to eat right, introduce vegetable and fruit salads, cereals, soups into the diet.
-It is worth giving up fast food, alcohol, carbonated drinks.
+• Normalization of nutrition.
+In order for a sufficient amount of vitamins and microelements to enter the body, it is necessary to eat properly, introduce vegetable and fruit salads, cereals, and soups into the diet.
+It is worth giving up fast food, alcohol, and carbonated drinks.

 How to get rid of drowsiness

-In order to get rid of drowsiness and a constant feeling of fatigue, first of all, you need to lead a proper lifestyle, monitor your weight and nutrition.
-People who have devoted their entire lives to work need to periodically change the situation and try to spend the weekend actively and cheerfully.
+In order to get rid of drowsiness and a constant feeling of fatigue, you first need to lead a healthy lifestyle, monitor your weight and nutrition.
+People who have dedicated their entire lives to work need to periodically change their environment and try to spend their weekends active and fun.

-Pay special attention to your health if symptoms of any disease are detected, consult a doctor and begin treatment to avoid the transition of the disease into a chronic form.
+You need to pay special attention to your health, If you identify symptoms of any disease, consult a doctor and begin treatment to avoid the disease becoming chronic.

-To get rid of drowsiness you can drink a small amount of natural coffee or strong tea.
-In this case, lemongrass or ginseng tinctures can also be useful.
-They have an excellent tonic property and help to quickly cheer up.
-But it must be remembered that people with high blood pressure should not use them.
+To get rid of drowsiness You can drink a small amount of natural coffee or strong tea.
+In this case, tinctures of lemongrass or ginseng can also be useful.
+They have excellent tonic properties and help you quickly cheer up.
+But it must be remembered that people with high blood pressure are not recommended to use them.

-In the winter-spring period, when food becomes poor in vitamins, it is worth thinking about taking vitamin complexes that will help make up for the lack of these substances in the body.
-These funds include: Supradin, Duovit, Vitrum, Revit.
+In the winter-spring period, when food becomes poor in vitamins, it is worth thinking about taking vitamin complexes that will help compensate for the lack of these substances in the body.
+These products include: Supradin, Duovit, Vitrum, Revit.
 A doctor or pharmacist will help you choose the right drug.

 Loading...Loading...